-The $D{10}$ value, sometimes referred to as the D value, is a measure of the treatment required to inactivate 90 per cent (i.e. a one log reduction) of the organisms present or to reduce the microbial population to one-tenth its number.
-For irradiation, the value is measured as the irradiation dose required achieving a one log reduction in the titre (i.e. population) of the organism.
+The D{10} value, sometimes referred to as the D value, is a measure of the treatment required to inactivate 90 per cent (i.e. a one log reduction) of the organisms present or to reduce the microbial population to one-tenth its number.
+For irradiation, the value is measured as the irradiation dose required to achieve a one log reduction in the titre (i.e. population) of the organism.

-The use of $D{10}$ for irradiation treatments should not be confused with its use for thermal processes such as cooking, where the $D{10}$ is measured as the time required at a specific temperature to achieve a one log reduction.
+The use of D{10} for irradiation treatments should not be confused with its use for thermal processes such as cooking, where the D{10} is measured as the time required at a specific temperature to achieve a one log reduction.

 The effect of ionising radiation on a biological system is quantified by the radiation sensitivity (S), which is defined as the reciprocal of the radiation dose required to cause a certain fractional change in a selected property.
-Some inactivation studies using irradiation express their results as $D{37}$ values, which indicates the irradiation required to reduce viable organisms to approximately 37 per cent (i.e. inactivate 63 per cent of the microbial population).
-S is often measured as $1/D{37}$ .
+Some inactivation studies using irradiation express their results as D{37} values, which indicates the irradiation required to reduce viable organisms to approximately 37 per cent (i.e. inactivate 63 per cent of the microbial population).
+S is often measured as $1/D{37}$.

-To facilitate comparison of inactivation studies, this review will convert and express $D{37}$ values as $D{10}$ values and all radiation doses in kGy.
-The exact reduction of microbial levels for $D{37}$ values is 36.79 per cent.
-The formula to convert quoted $D{37}$ values into $D{10}$ values is:
+To facilitate comparison of inactivation studies, this review will convert and express D{37} values as D{10} values and all radiation doses in kGy.
+The exact reduction of microbial levels for D{37} values is 36.79 per cent.
+The formula to convert quoted D{37} values into D{10} values is:

-$$D{10}$$ value = $D{37}$ / (-log (0.3679))
+$$D{10}$$ value = D{37} / (-log (0.3679)) [1]

-For further information, please refer to Appendices 1 and 2.
+Refer to Appendices 1 and 2 for further information.